A Stable Marriage Requires Communication: Warm Up: Lower Bounds for Exact Stability

-\begin{proof} To define $\prefs{W}(\bar{x})$, for every $i$ we define the preference list of $w_i$ to consist of all $m_j$ s.t.\ $x^i_j=1$, in arbitrary order (say, sorted by $j$), followed by $m_i$, followed by all other men in arbitrary order.
-Similarly, to define $\prefs{M}(\bar{y})$, for every $j$ we define the preference list of $m_j$ to consist of all $w_i$ s.t.\ $y^i_j=1$, in arbitrary order (say, sorted by $i$), followed by $w_j$, followed by all other women arbitrary order.
+\begin{proof} To define $\prefs{W}(\bar{x})$, for every $i$ we define the preference list of $w_i$ to consist of all $m_j$ \sut\ $x^i_j=1$, in arbitrary order (say, sorted by $j$), followed by $m_i$, followed by all other men in arbitrary order.
+Similarly, to define $\prefs{M}(\bar{y})$, for every $j$ we define the preference list of $m_j$ to consist of all $w_i$ \sut\ $y^i_j=1$, in arbitrary order (say, sorted by $i$), followed by $w_j$, followed by all other women arbitrary order.